humberto-ortiz/megaprobe-lab/content/Isaac.md

 - Implement some parser combinators in Scheme.
 - Reading The Seasoned Schemer up to chapter (1)6.
 - Discuss with professor focus on evaluating S-Expressions to develop AST subset and evaluator.

+### Week 2: (17-21, 3, 2025)
+- Read an axiomatic basis for Computer Programming
+- Read on semantics of programming languages
+- Started developing the Weakest Precondition (Predicate Calculus)

+### Week 3: (24-28, 3, 2025)
+- Developed weakest precondition for skip, abort, sequence, and if expressions
+- Gave presentation of updates
+- Decided to pursue on proving a 2 line program using weakest precondition
+- Keep developing scanner for the language